sofiahuevo/PurrplingMod/docs/guide/getting-started.md

 Fight togehther with your companion with monsters without showing annoying companion dialogue.
 You can enable this experimental feature in configuration by switch option `Experimental.FightThruCompanion` to `true`.
 When this feature is enabled and you want to show companion dialogue, you must do right-click on companion.

+## Upgrading from 0.11.0 beta to 0.12.0 and newer

+### Modders

+There are some breaking changes for 0.12.0 affects existing content packs.
+You must do some edits in your content pack for make it compatible with new version, see the [Modder's upgrade guide](../modding/upgrading.md).

+### Players

+For players has no any affections.
+You can use your mod in standard way without any additional changes.
+If you want to enable new optional features or experimental features, see [Configuration](configuration.md).

 ## Upgrading from alpha versions (from 0.9 and older)

 ### Players

-There is one big change.
+From version *0.10.0* there is one big change.
 You can't recruit companions until you recive an invitation from Marlon and you don't see his event.
 You can get invitation when:

 - You have access to Adventurer's guild
 - Reached 20 level of mines
 - You have a 66% of required hearts with any recruitable NPC

 If you already match all of this conditions, you will get invitation letter morning.
-IMPORTANT: You must go out from your Farm house, otherwise you will not receive letter.

 ### Modders